IS TOO MUCH WHITENING A BAD THING?

 At least once a day, to clean hard-to-reach areas between teeth.

-Using an antimicrobial mouthwash like LISTERINE® HEALTHY WHITE™ rinse for 30 seconds twice a day.
+Rinse with a mouthwash like LISTERINE® Advanced Tartar Control for 30 seconds twice a day to protect against tartar and keep teeth naturally white.
 If you stick to this daily healthy-mouth routine you not only avoid dark stains but also plaque buildup, tooth decay and cavities.